Black pepper farming and Cultivation in India

 Once the Right variety is picked you need to know what infrastructure is required.
 Assuming that the weather and soil conditions are just right and the location is apt for growing Black pepper, all you need now is the plants and the setup to grow them.

-While black pepper can be grown as an intercrop with coconut or Arecanut among a long list of all trees, there is also an option of concrete posts or coco peat filled mesh wires.
+While black pepper can be grown as an intercrop with coconut or Arecanut among a long list of all trees, there is also an option of concrete posts or coco peat-filled mesh wires.
 If the location already has trees in it, then you can always use the trees as support and add concrete pillars or poles to fill in the space.
-This will maximize usage of space and increase the total number of plants.
+This will maximize the usage of space and increase the total number of plants.
 If you do not have trees, then the best option is to have concrete posts or wire mesh filled with cocopeat or leaf compost.

-Additional cost for Concrete posts or creating mesh beams will be approximately 1000 to 2000 Rs per pole.
+Additional costs for Concrete posts or creating mesh beams will be approximately 1000 to 2000 Rs per pole.
 An acre will require anywhere between 1000-1200 Poles.
 Your total cost will be approximately 12,00,000 for the poles alone.

 black pepper bush plant

 Black pepper plants are vines.
 They climb on trees or poles with support and can go up to 30 feet and sometimes more.
 Black pepper vines are stems and there are 3 types of stems.
 The vine itself is the main stem, and the Lateral stem is where all the fruits are set.
 The lateral stems are cut and rooted to create plants and these stems usually do not climb like a vine.
 These items are usually grafted with other plants, commonly the Brazilian pepper plant as they are tolerant to a lot of diseases that are common in pepper plants.
 Technically, The pepper plant, which is often referred to as bush pepper is a lateral stem from the vines of a pepper vine.

 Black pepper farming cost